Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M38: Compute SHA1 hash of target file

+Used to compute a hash of a file on the SD card and returns a hexadecimal string which is the SHA1 of the file.

 ### Examples
 <br>
 <pre class="cblock">
 M38 gcodes/myfile.g
 </pre>

-Used to compute a hash of a file on the SD card and returns a hexadecimal string which is the SHA1 of the file.
+### Notes

 If the file cannot be found, then the string "Cannot find file" is returned instead.

 ## M39: Report SD card information

-Supported in ReprapFirmware 1.21 and later.
+*Supported in ReprapFirmware 1.21 and later.*

+This command returns information about the SD card in the specified slot in the requested format.

 ### Parameters